Montana/terminal.com/README.md

 # Let's start a small instance of the official Ubuntu 14.04 snapshot.
 snapshot_id = '987f8d702dc0a6e8158b48ccd3dec24f819a7ccb2756c396ef1fd7f5b34b7980'
 terminal_com.start_snapshot(snapshot_id, instance: 'small')

+# Note that for calls that don't require authentication,
+# you still have to use methods on the Terminal module.
+Terminal.list_public_snapshots
 ```

 # Command-Line Client